fingerskier/manthra/README.md

   Thomas Jefferson

+It is not hard to compose, but what is fabulously hard is to leave the superfluous notes under the table.
+  Johannes Brahms

 I am thus far a Quaker, that I would gladly argue with all the world to lay aside the use of arms and settle matters by negotiation, but unless the whole will, the matter ends, and I take up my musket and thank Heaven He has put it in my power.
   Thomas Paine

+The only way to secure the freedom of a nation is to have a great army in time of peace.
+  Napoleon Bonaparte

 I am concerned for the security of our great nation, not so much because of any threat from without,